JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 technologies: [fastapi, kubernetes, aws]
 topics: [python]
 author: mm
-subtitle: Combine your K8s manifests into a single package using Helm Charts
+subtitle: Combine your K8s manifests into a single package using Helm Charts.
 thumbnail: thumbnail.png
 longVideo:
   poster: poster_long.png
   url: https://www.youtube.com/watch?v=wQJ6NBpHY0s
 ---

-Hello everyone !
-Welcome to PyCharm FastAPI Tutorial Series.
+Hello everyone!
+Welcome to the PyCharm FastAPI Tutorial Series.

 # Helm
 In this tutorial we will be working with Helm.
 In simple terms, [Helm](https://helm.sh/) is a package manager for Kubernetes.
 It is a tool that streamlines installing and managing Kubernetes applications.
 Think of it like ```Apt/Yum/Homebrew``` for K8s.

-* Note : I will be showing a high-level use case of Helm.
-We won’t be getting deeper dive into Helm
+*Note: I will be showing a high-level use case of Helm.
+We won’t be getting deeper dive into Helm*

 # Installation